 My Great Aunt Peggy was a remarkable lady and Scottish through and through.
 She was known for her fancy gelatine desserts and homemade candy, and she loved to write poetry that reflected her bright and optimistic view of life.

-The example given above was always kept carefully tucked in Mom's old recipe book and fondly kept as a cheery kitchen poem.
+The clipping of Auntie Peggy's poem was always kept carefully tucked in Mom's old recipe book and fondly kept as a cheery kitchen poem.
 It was published in the Victoria Times newspaper in the late 1950s.

 And every cook who has ever borrowed a recipe can smile at this one.